Meet the research team!

 she/her/hers

-Mia is a junior majoring in Psychological Sciences.
+Mia is a senior majoring in Psychological Sciences.

 -